 One of the things we point out is that concrete curing in a cylinder or cube will cure differently than in the field.
 In fact, the concrete crushed at the lab is best for knowing the mix design that was delivered meets the engineer’s specifications.
 Measuring the field concrete with sensors is a more reliable way to know the state of the in-place concrete.
 The laboratory cylinders do not represent the real-time strength.
 In fact, the ACI made changes in 2016 to their cold weather guidelines specifying sensors in cold weather.

 In the drying of concrete, we have not met a GC who has not been seriously burned by a failed flooring or roofing.
 By providing real-time data and a full history, we can allow project teams to make better decisions that will reduce surprises.
-What if you knew the RH in the concrete before you ordered the flooring?
-I suspect that information from sensors would help make better decisions.

 Construction projects are risky and staying on schedule is one of the most difficult things to do.
 I often say that planning for something and then having certainty it will happen is the dream of most managers.
 What are the chances you will lose at least 1 day in your next project?
 There is a Latin saying for this, “Stercus fiit!”
 Or, “Shit happens!”
 But, just because something bad happens doesn’t mean you follow with, “Oh well.”
 Instead, use data to make sure that unfortunate event doesn’t mean a lost day.